HimoriK/Infosec_Reference/README.md

 	- Rich resource of infosec knowledge for anyone to browse through as a jumping off point for various niches OR as a reference/recall method for stuff.
 	- To be clear, these aren't personal notes.
 I keep this repo maintained as a way of having pointers to information that I feel might help build someone's skillset or increase their understanding of attacks/methods/defenses.
 - For a HTML version of this reference, check out: [https://rmusser.net/docs](https://rmusser.net/docs)(I'm not a webdev.
 Can you tell?).
-- Want to contribute a link?
-	* Anything relevant that isn't already in or covered would be/is appreciated.
-- **If this resource has helped you in any way(and didn't increase your frustration), please consider making a donation to [Doctors Without Borders](https://donate.doctorswithoutborders.org/onetime.cfm) or [Amnesty International](https://www.amnesty.org/en/donate/).**

 ----------------------------------------------------------------------
 ## Index - Table of Contents